album cover

 We'd be in Eden still

-C'est moi, c'est moi
+C'est moi, c'est moi, the angels have chose

-Exceptionally clean, with virture to spare
+Incredibly clean, with virtue to spare

-The godliest man I know!
+The godliest man I know, c'est moi

 Written by: Alan Jay Lerner, Frederick Loewe